fairy-pitta/fairy-pitta/README.md

 ## Hi there 👋

+My name is Pitta, an explorer in progress!

+Fairy Pitta (Pitta nympha) is a small passerine bird in the family Pittidae.

+I'm currently working on a project with React & Django, still a long way to go :)

+You can find my [Qitta](https://qiita.com/Pitta) , I post my competitive programming stuff from time to time along with my daily struggles (in Japanese though).

 <!--
 **fairy-pitta/fairy-pitta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.